Self Drive Tour

 Wrap up the evening with dinner at The Yard, a great spot for gourmet grilled cheese and craft beers near the stadium.
 Alternatively, head to Jerome Bettis’ Grille 36, a lively sports bar owned by the Steelers legend, where you can catch the latest sports action on giant screens before resting up for the drive to Cincinnati tomorrow.

-Depart Pittsburgh early for the 4.5-hour drive to Cincinnati, home of one of baseball’s most historic franchises, the Cincinnati Reds.
-Upon arrival, enjoy a leisurely stroll along the Ohio Riverfront, stopping at Smale Riverfront Park for some great views of the Cincinnati skyline.
-For lunch, head to Moerlein Lager House, a fan-favourite brewery offering excellent food and craft beer right next to the stadium.
+Depart Pittsburgh early for the scenic 4.5-hour drive to Cincinnati, home to one of baseball’s most storied franchises, the Cincinnati Reds.
+On arrival, stretch your legs with a relaxed stroll along the Ohio Riverfront, stopping at Smale Riverfront Park for great views across the water and back towards the city skyline.

-• Day 11: Cincinnati to Louisville – Slugger Museum and Muhammad Ali Legacy
+• Day 12: Cincinnati to Louisville – Slugger Museum and Muhammad Ali Legacy

 A short 1.5-hour drive takes you to Louisville, a city known for its deep ties to baseball and boxing history.
 Start your visit at the Louisville Slugger Museum and Factory, where you can see how baseball’s most famous bats are made, hold bats used by legends, and even get a custom-made bat as a souvenir.
 The museum’s exhibits showcase the history of the Louisville Slugger brand and its impact on Major League Baseball.